-Note 1: The Decoder Composition Output raster 3840x2160 is mandatory for the NorDig HEVC IRD and optional for the NorDig IRD.

 Colorimetry

 The NorDig IRD Decoder Format Converter shall use the VUI (Video Usability Information) parameters (ISO/IEC 14496-10) [56] colour_primaries, transfer_characteristics and matrix_coeffecients in received AVC encoded bitstreams and the Sequence Display Extension parameters (ISO/IEC 13818-2) [53] in MPEG-2 encoded bitstreams.

 In addition to the NorDig IRD requirements above, the NorDig HEVC IRD Decoder Format Converter shall use the VUI (Video Usability Information) parameters (ISO/IEC 23008-2) [83] colour_primaries, transfer_characteristics and matrix_coeffecients in received HEVC encoded bitstreams.

-is highly recommended that the NorDig HEVC IRD makes use of the “Mastering Display Colour Volume SEI message” when adapting to the luminance and chrominance capability of the connected display.
+It shall be assumed that bitstreams according to “HEVC HDR UHDTV Bitstreams using PQ10” (see chapter 5.14.4.4.3 in ETSI TS 101 154) [28] will provide the “Mastering Display Colour Volume SEI message” (see chapter 5.14.4.4.3.3.2 in ETSI TS 101 154) [28] and, for non-live programmes, the Content Light Level Information SEI message (see chapter 5.14.4.4.3.3.3 in ETSI TS 101 154) [28].
+Hence, it is highly recommended that the NorDig HEVC IRD Decoder Format Converter makes use of the “Mastering Display Colour Volume SEI message” when adapting to the luminance and chrominance capability of the connected display.
 It is in addition recommended that the NorDig HEVC IRD makes use of the “Content Light Level Information SEI message” when available in the bitstream.
 (1)

+NorDig HEVC STB colorimetry

+The Decoder Composition Output in NorDig’s Video Decoder Reference Model (see chapter 5.1.1) shall be advanced enough to perform all video format conversions (luminance-wise and chrominance-wise) needed to target legacy HDMI-sinks, as well as EDID-enabled adaption to the capability of the connected display, including HDR capability, described in ANSI/CTA-861-G [93].
+The complete ANSI/CTA-861-G [93] shall be taken into account except the “6.10 Extended InfoFrame” and “6.10.1 HDR Dynamic Metadata Extended InfoFrame”.
+“HDR Dynamic Metadata” in general will be discussed in a future revision of the NorDig Unified Requirements, at the same time as requirements regarding the “HEVC HDR HFR UHDTV IRD and Bitstream” will be added.

+When connected to a Sink (iDTV/display) of any HDMI-version, the HDMI 2.0b interface in-line with ANSI/CTA-861-G [93] will give the STB’s Video Format Converter necessary information regarding the desired colorimetry via EDID handshake.
+The EDID-information shall be used by the Decoder Format Converter of the NorDig HEVC STB to convert colorimetry.
+However, legacy SDR displays will signal their supported SDR video formats in priority without specifically signalling "Desired Content Max Luminance data" (see 7.5.13 “HDR Static Metadata Data Block” in ANSI/CTA-861-G [93]).
+Hence, shall the Decoder Format Converter of the NorDig HEVC STB output SDR video formats based on the HDR to SDR conversion methods described by the ITU, e.g. ITU-R BT.2390 and operational practises in HDR television production.

 In the case of the High Dynamic Range (HDR) video format ITU-R BT.
 2100/PQ [90], it is anticipated that the capabilities of professional reference monitors and consumer displays will evolve differently over time.
-Consumer displays may have lower luminance- and chrominance-capabilities than professional reference monitors.
-Leads on how to best perform display adaption
+Consumer displays may have lower luminance and chrominancecapabilities than professional reference monitors.
+Hence, there is a need for both an initial display adaption and a subsequent consumer viewing environment adaption.
+The latter for example via user control of overall brightness and contrast.
+Leads on how to best perform the initial display adaption is derived from the conversion methods described by the ITU, e.g. ITU-R BT.2390 and operational practises in HDR television production.

+Programme production colorimetry – informative